Lord-Raven/Crunchatize/README.md

-This is the Crunchatize stage.
+This is Crunchatize, a stage (extension) for [chub.ai](http://chub.ai).
 Most actual information is currently in chub_meta.yaml.